matrix-org/matrix-spec-proposals/proposals/3846-widget-turn-servers.md

 ## Proposal

+To set up calls with minimal latency and support the full-mesh group call mode specified in [MSC3401](https://github.com/matrix-org/matrix-spec-proposals/pull/3401), widgets need to be able to continuously receive updates about the latest valid TURN server credentials, rather than requesting them once at start-up or on-demand.
+Otherwise, call setup with new participants may start failing midway through a call, or suffer the latency penalty of making a widget API call for every new participant.

-We introduce a new capability, `m.turn_servers`, used for accessing TURN server credentials.
+To this end, we introduce a new capability, `m.turn_servers`, used for accessing TURN server credentials.
 When approved, it opens up access to the following actions:

 **`fromWidget` action of `watch_turn_servers`**